Fermer

 In the 1980s, Riopelle himself dreamed of creating an exhibition space devoted to his own work in dialogue with the work of other artists, in what is now the Charles-Baillairgé Pavilion.
 Soon, in almost the same spot, his dream will become a reality.

-Construction will begin in 2023, the year of Riopelle’s 100th birthday celebrations.
+Construction will begin in 2024.
 Located at the end of Wolfe-Montcalm Avenue and overlooking the Plains of Abraham, the new pavilion will replace part of the current Central Pavilion.
 With its breathtaking views of the river, the building’s exceptional location will reflect the distinctive qualities of Riopelle’s work, particularly its deep connection with nature.

 Vision